aokiji-zz/web-scan-security-tool/README.md

 Intalling using linux terminal.

-If you run as user use run and download .AppImage:
+If you run as user run and download .AppImage:

 1 - ```sudo apt install nmap```